 The Estonian National Museum

-University of Tartu
+About the city of Tartu

+Tartu is a charming small northern European city with quaint restaurants and museums, the university, shopping opportunities, hotels and parks all located within the old city centre.
 It is the second largest city of Estonia, following Estonia’s political and financial capital Tallinn, and is often considered the intellectual centre of the country, especially since it is home to the nation’s oldest and most renowned university.
 The city also houses the Supreme Court of Estonia, the Ministry of Education and Research, and the Estonian National Museum.
 It is the birthplace of the Estonian Song Festivals.